pepijndevos/pepijndevos.github.com/_posts/2014-08-16-costa-rica.markdown

 I asked if it was hard to get a building permit, but it turns out you don't need one.
 That explains the random chaos of building in the towns I guess.

-Later, I saw one of the kids with a broken RC tank modeled after the tank in Halo.
+Later, I saw Gudari with a broken RC tank modeled after the tank in Halo.
 I asked what he was doing.
 Nothing much, it was probably left by people living here before.
 (The hostel was their house and the house was rented out before) I offered to take it apart and try to fix it or use the parts for something else.